Radar detector: Radar detector detectors

 The superheterodyne receiver in radar detectors has a local oscillator that radiates slightly, so it is possible to build a radar-detector detector, which detects such emissions (usually the frequency of the radar type being detected, plus about 10 MHz).
 The VG-2 Interceptor was the first device developed for this purpose, but has since been eclipsed by the Spectre III and Spectre Elite.
-This form of civilian "electronic warfare" cuts both ways - since detector-detectors use a similar superheterodyne receiver, many early "stealth" radar detectors were equipped with a radar-detector-detector-detector circuit, which shuts down the main radar receiver when the detector-detector's signal is sensed, thus preventing detection by such equipment.
+The Spectre line was manufactured by Stealth Micro Systems Pty Ltd of Australia and distributed in the United States by Applied Concepts, Inc.; the company's website went offline by late 2020 and the Spectre line is no longer in production.
+This form of "electronic warfare" cuts both ways - since detector-detectors use a similar superheterodyne receiver, many early "stealth" radar detectors were equipped with a radar-detector-detector-detector circuit, which shuts down the main radar receiver when the detector-detector's signal is sensed, thus preventing detection by such equipment.
 This technique borrows from ELINT surveillance countermeasures.
 In the early 1990s, BEL-Tronics, Inc. of Ontario, Canada (where radar detector use is prohibited in most provinces) found that the local oscillator frequency of the detector could be altered to be out of the range of the VG-2 Interceptor (probably by using two local oscillator stages such that neither is near the RF frequency).
 This resulted in detector manufacturers responding by changing their local oscillator frequency.
 The VG-2 is no longer in production and radar detectors immune to the Spectre Elite are available.